 European Early Career Conservation Award

-The Europe Section presented its first Early Career Conservation Award to Dr. Attila Nemeth at the 2016 Student Conference on Conservation Science in Tihany, Hungary.
+The Europe Section presented its Early Career Conservation Award to Dr. Piero Visconti at the 2018 Student Conference on Conservation Science in Tihany, Hungary.

 The European Early Career Conservation Award (EECCA) provides recognition for European early career conservationists to promote their work as exemplary conservation practice, whether through research, practical intervention, policy work or education, and inspire others to do similarly.
 It is awarded to an early career conservation professional who has evidence of achievement in some aspect of conservation science and practice.
 This may be through research and its application to practical conservation problems, practical interventions, policy work and/or education.

 Dr. Piero Visconti received the European Early Career Conservation Award from the SCB Europe Section in 2018 for his scientific contribution to the understanding of species and ecosystems response to global changes and his extraordinary engagement in the science-policy interface.

 Piero finished his Ph.D. in 2011 jointly between James Cook University and Sapienza University of Rome, and is now the Springboard Research Fellow at the Centre for Biodiversity and Environment Research of University College London and the Institute of Zoology of the Zoological Society of London.
 He is an exceptional researcher who has published many articles that moved forward the scientific fields of global environmental change, spatial conservation prioritization, and extinction risk analysis, as well as influenced policy to achieve real-world impact of his science.